edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 .. edb:split-section::

-  Now, in order to create the endpoint we set out to create, we need to pass our query as a parameter to it.
-We'd prefer to have it in the body of the request since user messages can get pretty long.
+  Now, to create the search endpoint we mentioned earlier, we need to pass our query as a parameter to it.
+We'd prefer to have it in the request's body since user messages can be long.

-  In FastAPI land this is done by creating a Pydantic schema and making it the type of the input parameter. `Pydantic <https://docs.pydantic.dev/latest/>`_ is a data validation library for Python.
+  In FastAPI land, this is done by creating a Pydantic schema and making it the type of the input parameter. `Pydantic <https://docs.pydantic.dev/latest/>`_ is a data validation library for Python.
 It has many features, but we don't actually need to know about them for now.
 All we need to know is that FastAPI